 10 0.50 9 0.07 8 0.86 7 0.35 6 0.22 5 0.29 4 0.30 3 0.55 2 0.84 1 0.17

-Just a note on efficiency: The loop over revi goes very fast, since we are taking the first index, i, in order, and each row or revi has only one element.
+Just a note on efficiency: The loop over revi goes very fast, since we are taking the first index, i, in order, and each row of revi has only one element.
 However, accessing c(ri) in reverse order is not so efficient, and may be a problem for very large i.
-To see this work, increase the dimension of set i and run the model using profiling.
+To see this work, increase the dimension of set i, run the model using profiling and analyze what happens if you replace the “slow”